rETelect/ReTelect/README.md

 * **Key Achievement:** Developed recursion-based algorithms to detect cycles in locked pairs and managed complex data structures in C.
 * **Focus:** Algorithmic efficiency and rigorous logical problem-solving.

-### 🏗️ Advanced Data Structures (In Progress)
-* Currently implementing core data structures from scratch to deepen my understanding of memory management and computational complexity.
-* **Focus:** Implementing Linked Lists, Hash Tables, and Binary Search Trees in C/C++.

 ---